 - Kanye West releases his debut album 'The College Dropout' in February.
 Singles released from the album include 'All Falls Down', 'Jesus Walks', 'Through the Wire', and 'The New Workout Plan'.
 Rolling Stone voted 'The College Dropout' as the best album of the year.

 - After a three year hiatus, members of Destiny's Child reunited to record their fifth album, 'Destiny Fulfilled'.
-The album was certified three-time platinum.
+The album was certified three-times platinum.

 - Eminem releases his album 'Encore' on November 12th, four days earlier than planned because of being leaked over the internet.
 The album went four-times platinum.